Kostas Manolas: 2019–20 season

-On 27 June 2019, Manolas was close to a move to Napoli after Roma and the Neapolitan club reached a deal for the Greek defender.
+On 27 June 2019, Manolas was said to be close to a move to Napoli, after Roma and the Neapolitan club reached a deal for him.
 Manolas agreed to pen a five-year contract with the latter club, with annual earnings of €4.5 million (including bonuses).
 Napoli officially purchased the defender for €34m plus a €2m signing-on fee, effectively activating his release clause.
 However, in the agreement between the two Italian sides, Roma purchased defensive midfielder Amadou Diawara for €18m plus €3m in add-ons.
-Manolas had also been linked with Juventus, Milan, and Arsenal.
+Manolas had also been linked with Juventus, Milan and Arsenal.
 He officially signed for Napoli on 30 June.

 On 24 August 2019, he made his debut with the club, starting in the 4–3 away win against Fiorentina.
 A week later he scored his first goal for the club in a thrilling 4–3 away loss against Juventus, netting a goal with a header after a beautiful free-kick from Mário Rui.
 On 28 September, Manolas scored his second goal of the season with a header after Nikola Maksimović's corner, helping his club seal a 2–1 home win game against Brescia.

 On 31 December, Manolas was included in the Roma Team of the Decade.

 On 29 February 2020, Manolas connected with Lorenzo Insigne's free-kick from the right wing, thumping a header into the net to give Napoli the lead in a 2–1 home win game against Torino.

 On 16 May, Manolas was the first Napoli player to get injured since training resumed after the COVID-19 pandemic in Italy.
 His club did not mention how long he would be out for, but 'Corriere dello Sport' reported that he would miss six weeks.